aimms/how-to/Articles/329/329-more-logging.rst

     #.
 For logging of sessions on AIMMS Cloud -> ``stdout`` - this means that the cloud logs for a certain component will be increased (please note that cloud logs are accessible for AIMMS only, but you can request a copy - just send a request to support@aimms.com);

     #.
-For logging of sessions of AIMMS PRO on premise -> to the folder AimmsPRO/Log/Sessions (for a solver session or for a WebUI data session, not for a WinUI session);
+For logging of sessions of AIMMS PRO On-Premise -> to the folder AimmsPRO/Log/Sessions (for a solver session or for a WebUI data session, not for a WinUI session);

     #.
 For logging of activities in AIMMS Developer there are two options: